survivejs/site/posts/62-reactabular-interview.md

 Given the project has been arranged as a monorepo, it might look a little different than what you are used to.
 The approach is worth understanding and I believe it might change the way we think about structuring applications even instead of just npm packages.

 To understand the design decisions I took with Reactabular, check out [my slides on React API design](https://survivejs.github.io/react-api-design/).

-A video is due later.
+Here's a presentation I gave about the topic:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/nEn5k_HXeNc" frameborder="0" allowfullscreen></iframe>